-You don’t need to spend lots on a class if you don’t want to, yoga is so easy to do from home.
-All you need is a yoga mat (which you can get really cheaply from Amazon) and some space to move around in and you’re good to go.
+You don’t need to spend lots on a yoga class if you don’t want to.
+It’s so easy to do from home.
+All you need is a yoga mat and some space to move around in and you’re good to go.

-My absolute favourite channel to follow at home is Yoga with Adriene on YouTube.
-She does a whole host of videos and playlists to follow for free!
-I feel like she’s very easy to follow, explains the moves and their benefits, is a very good and helpful instructor and does a great range of videos for all levels to help people get into yoga.
+My favourite YouTube channel to follow at home is Yoga with Adriene.
+She does a whole host of videos and playlists that you can follow for free.
+She’s very easy to follow, explains the moves and their benefits, and offers a great range of videos for all levels to help people get into yoga.

-My personal favourites are her 30-day playlists, where the idea is to follow her video each day for 30 days to build up your yoga practice.
+My personal favourites are her 30-day playlists, where you do a yoga practice every day for 30 days to build strength and integrity.
 She does a variety of these such as ’30 Days of Yoga,’ ‘Yoga Camp,’ and ‘TRUE.’

 The difference I felt from the first day to the last day was phenomenal and very unanticipated.
-Adriene does it in a way where you build up different parts of your practice every day so by the last day, it has all very neatly tied in together and you can see the progress you’ve made.
+Adriene does these 30-day series in a way where you build up different parts of your practice every day so by the last day, it has all very neatly tied in together and you can see the progress you’ve made.

-I would thoroughly recommend her channel to anyone looking to get into yoga because she has so many videos, you can choose what appeals to you and what you feel will benefit you the most.
+I would thoroughly recommend her channel to anyone looking to get into yoga.
+She has so many videos, so you can choose what appeals to you and what you feel will benefit you the most.

 3. Time for yourself

-So many of us lead chaotic, busy and full lives, from having children, to working full time, to trying to accomplish personal goals, to looking after a house etc. A lot of us find it hard to hit the off button and get away from the stress of it all.
+So many of us lead chaotic, busy and full lives.
+A lot of us find it hard to hit the off button and unwind.

-However, because yoga is a meditative practice, it forces you to take time for yourself and escape ‘To do lists’ or chores.
-I’m not a zen-y person at all, but the moves on the mat aren’t geared towards being high in intensity but rather a release of tight places and letting go of any stress you’re holding on to.
+As yoga is a meditative practice, it forces you to take time for yourself and escape to-do lists or chores.
+The moves on the mat relieve tight places and help you let go of any stress you’re holding on to.

-I find it a really good way to unwind after a day at work and even look forward to it because I know it’s a time where I listen to my mind and body and don’t try and pre-occupy myself with lots of other tasks.
+It’s a great way to unwind after a busy day at work.
+I look forward to it because I know it’s a time where I listen to my mind and body, and don’t try to pre-occupy myself with lots of other tasks.

 4. It connects the physical self with the mental self

-Before starting yoga, that whole concept of connecting the mind and the body just seemed alien and vague to me.
-I didn’t get it.
-I couldn’t really grasp how my mind and body could feel more connected than they already did.
+Before starting yoga, that whole concept of connecting the mind and the body seemed alien to me.
+I couldn’t grasp how my mind and body could feel more connected than they already did.
 To be honest, I’d even say it sounded lame.

-However, because the movements in yoga are connected with breathing, it means you have to think about doing movements as one fluid part rather than trying to force them out because you’re told to.
-I find that doing this and thinking about my timing, which parts to grow tall and which parts to ground, allows me to concentrate on how my mind and body feel as one.
+However, because the movements in yoga are so closely entwined with your breathing, it means you have to think about doing movements as one fluid part, rather than trying to force them out because you’re told to.
+This focus on breathing and fluidity forces me to concentrate on how my mind and body feel like one.

-5. There is a surplus of health benefits
+5. There are a surplus of health benefits

-Flexibility and balance are perhaps two of the words people jump to when they think about what yoga does for the body.
+Flexibility and balance are perhaps the two most common answers people jump to when asked about the benefits of yoga.

-It’s true, yoga definitely focuses on flexibility because a lot of the poses are very deep stretches and your muscles stay in a stretched position for quite a long time.
-Sometimes even minutes.
-So, this repeated stretching leads to greater flexibility over time.
+Yoga definitely assists with flexibility because a lot of the poses are very deep stretches that you hold for a long time.
+This repeated stretching leads to greater flexibility over time.
 And I wouldn’t even say a long time either.

 Balance is another important component of yoga because some of the poses require you to stay in, sometimes very challenging, positions for long periods of time.

-For instance, poses such as ‘tree pose’ and ‘king of the dance’ require you to find balance, put your centre of gravity in a certain position, draw strength from a certain area and find length in different parts to enable you to hold that pose.
-If you don’t concentrate, you can become very wobbly, which is where the balance part comes in.
+For instance, poses such as ‘tree pose’ and ‘king of the dance’ require you to find balance, put your centre of gravity in a certain position, draw strength from a certain area and find length in different parts of your body to enable you to hold that pose.

 But there are also other benefits.
 My strength has definitely improved a lot since starting yoga, particularly my core strength.
-When I’ve had to do poses like ‘yogi plank,’ ‘side plank’ or ‘warrior 1,’ I’ve really had to cultivate strength from somewhere to allow me to hold those poses.
-At the beginning, I found some of these poses near impossible or after a while, I could feel myself giving up.
-However, over time I’ve really seen my strength develop, but I’ve still got a long way to go!
+When I’ve had to do poses like ‘yogi plank,’ ‘side plank’ or ‘warrior one,’ I’ve really had to cultivate strength from within to allow me to hold those poses.

-Breathing and timing of breathing are also massive pluses from starting yoga.
-I feel like I can inhale and exhale for much longer now because yoga focuses on synchronising movement with breath.
-Even when I do other types of exercise, I’m able to take fuller breaths and not feel like I hold onto my breath in the same way, which leads to a more effective and efficient workout.
+Since starting yoga, I feel like I can inhale and exhale for much longer now because of the emphasis on synchronising movement with breath.
+When I do other types of exercise, I’m able to take fuller breaths, which leads to a more effective workout.

 6. You can make it your own

-So many times before in other exercise classes I’ve decided to try out before, I’ve felt like I’m not very good at it, it’s too hard, I’m not fit enough or have other negative thoughts that put me off wanting to go.
-Especially when some people are really good, it can feel pretty intimidating.
+In exercise classes I’ve attended before, I’ve felt like I’m not very good at it, it’s too hard, I’m not fit enough or have other negative thoughts that put me off wanting to go.
+Especially when other people are really good, it can feel pretty intimidating.

 However, with yoga, you can make the practice your own.
-You can’t go down as deep as someone else, that’s fine, you can modify it to what you want/need, rather than feeling you have to do it because everyone else is.
+Can’t stretch as deeply as somebody else?
+That’s fine.
+You can modify the practice to suit your abilities, rather than feeling you have to do it because everyone else is.

-For instance, I really struggle with my hamstring flexibility, so the ‘forward fold’ in yoga can be really tough for me.
+For instance, I really struggle with my hamstring flexibility, so the ‘forward fold’ can be really tough for me.
 Yet some people can get their body flat to their legs which just seems impossible for me.
-However, rather than feeling defeated, I can push my body as much as I need to and pull my body as close to my legs as I need to.
+However, rather than feeling defeated, I pull my body as close to my legs as possible.

-On the flip side, my hips are very open and flexible so I find the ‘lizard pose’ pretty easy comparatively.
-But I’ve had people say they can’t get anywhere near as deep into the stretch as I can.
-So, people vary a lot in their strengths and weaknesses, and that’s fine.
+On the flip side, my hips are very open and flexible so I find the ‘lizard pose’ pretty easy.
+In contrast, some people can’t get anywhere near as deep into that stretch as I can.

-So, for me, you can play yoga to your strengths and weaknesses and no set way is ‘right.’
-You can push yourself as much as you need to and build on that, rather than some preconceived notion of where your body needs to be at.
+You can play yoga to your strengths and weaknesses and no set way is ‘right.’
+You can push yourself as much as you need to and build on that, rather than some preconceived standard of where your body needs to be at.

 To summarise, yoga is incredible.

-Honestly, you’d think with the amount that I ramble on about yoga that I get paid or I’m part of a yoga sales team, and I’m neither of those things.
-I truly do just think yoga is a great exercise and believe everyone can and should get involved.
+I truly believe yoga is a great exercise and think everyone can and should get involved.
 Maybe it won’t be for you, but it’s definitely worth a shot.